Welcome!

 And from 2016 to 2017 I was a professor in the University of Pennsylvania Philosophy department.

 My research focuses mostly on Immanuel Kant and other 17th-19th century philosophers, as well as on philosophy of religion, the ethics of belief, and certain issues in aesthetics and moral psychology (especially hope and despair).
-I also have a scholarly-activist interest in food and animal ethics.
+I also have a teaching interest in food and animal ethics.

 Here is my full CV.